CatherineTrevor/the_marketing_ally/README.md

 # Project Overview

-A site promoting the marketing services offered from The Marketing Ally: a marketing consultant assisting small-medium organisations on small, short-term marketing projects, and providing guidance on budgets, plans, copywriting review and general marketing help.
+A site promoting the marketing services offered from The Marketing Ally: a marketing consultant assisting small-medium organisations with small, short-term marketing projects, and providing guidance on budgets, plans, copywriting review and general marketing help.

 Site visitors can purchase online marketing templates (plans, budgets etc.) using Stripe payments as a guest.
 Account owners receive a free review of the templates once completed.